igvteam/igv-reports/README.md

 ```

-## Creating a variant report
+## Creating a report

-A variant report consists of a table of variants and associated igv views for each variant.
-Variant
+A report consists of a table of sites or regions and associated igv views for each sites.
+Reports are created with
-reports are created with command line script ```create_report```.
+command line script ```create_report```.
 Command line arguments are described below.
 Although _--tracks_ is optional, a typical report will include at least an alignment track
 (BAM or CRAM) file from which the variants were called.

 **Arguments:**
 * Required
-    * variants    _vcf or bed file of variant sites_
+    * sites    _vcf or bed file of genomic sites_
     * fasta   _reference fasta file, must be indexed_
 * Optional
     * --tracks _comma-delimited list of track files, see below for supported formats_